FAQs for Home Water Filtration Systems:

 This is the single most important factor on our FAQs page in determining what you need to do to get the right filter for a private well.

-A: To determine your flow rate please follow these two simple steps or watch our video HERE.
+A: To determine your flow rate please follow these two simple steps.

 - Open the NEAREST faucet or tap AFTER the pressure tank (But NOT the one ON the pressure tank), and let the water run until the well pump turns on.
 Immediately turn off the tap and count how many seconds the well pump runs from the time it came on until it shuts off, then write down the number of seconds the pump ran.